 Keywords are an essential way for Google to pick-up on relevant content for different search terms – but it’s important to make sure that you’re not just filling content with keywords and ignoring relevancy and subject to get Google’s attention.
 It can see straight through you.

 It is important, though, to keep keywords in mind when creating new content (blogs, articles, treatment pages) for the site.
 Think about what searches your prospects might make if they want to find out about a certain treatment, then match the content and a couple of main keywords to that.

 Answer the Public is a great resource for finding out the types of searches linked to certain keywords.
 Otherwise, check out Google Trends to see the popularity of keywords and this Verblio blog for guidance on how to find your practice’s keywords.

 That depends on what you’re wanting to achieve with SEO and how much time you have to invest in SEO yourself.
 There are some great agencies and companies out there who can help you develop a strong SEO strategy and maintain it.

 As with anything though, do your due diligence first – make sure you know the basics of SEO, how it could help your business, and what your goals are for investing more in it.
 Then, make sure you pick the right partner to help you with it.

 Connecting your website enquiry forms to DenGro not only means that you can capture lead data directly in to your DenGro account, but it also means that DenGro can capture any attribution and source data for each lead that submits their details – including whether that lead came through from organic search.

 In this way, DenGro can help you easily and effectively track whether your leads are finding you through organic searches or paid searches as well as being able to pick up specific marketing campaign tags through the use of UTM parameters.

 Sign me up

 Keen to use DenGro to track, manage and report on your lead generation and conversion in practice?
-Sign up now and receive a 14 day free trial to get you started.
+Sign up now and get started.